A credit score is a number that summarizes information on a person's credit report.

 Nearly synonymous with the term credit score, a FICO score is one of a line of various numbers developed and marketed by the Fair Isaac Corporation.
-Its broad-based credit bureau risk score was first deployed in 1989 by Equifax under the name BEACON.
-FICO scores are the only scores designated by Fannie Mae and Freddie Mac for mortgage loan evaluation, and the brand name is even in a glossary maintained by the U.S. Department of Housing and Urban Development.
+One of its broad-based credit bureau risk scores was first deployed in 1989 by Equifax under the name BEACON.
+Certain FICO scores are the only scores designated by Fannie Mae and Freddie Mac for mortgage loan evaluation, and the brand name is even in a glossary maintained by the U.S. Department of Housing and Urban Development.
 Not only is the algorithm used in the primary, consumer market, it is a standard of quality for investment market instruments.

 Scale and range

-As stated by Fair Isaac, the FICO score scale is 300 to 850, and thus, the range is 550 (technically, 551, if the two extremes are included).
+As stated by Fair Isaac, the scale of some FICO scores is 300 to 850, and thus, the range is 550 (technically, 551, if the two extremes are included).
 The higher the number, the lower the risk of lending money to that person.
 The reason for the peculiarly odd scale is, perhaps, to differentiate it from other credit scores—although the FICO's extreme success and ubiquity make that irrelevant.
 FICO sued a competitor over the idea of the 300-850 scale.
 In 2011, the competitor, VantageScore, stated, "TRUTH: VantageScore is not a 'look alike score,' and in fact doesn't even use the same scale as FICO."
-In 2013, VantageScore changed its scale to the same as the FICO.
+In 2013, VantageScore changed its scores' scales to the same as those particular FICOs.

-While the general FICO is a general purpose score, Fair Isaac sells other algorithms (formulas; formulae) for specific markets.
+While the general FICO is a general-purpose score, Fair Isaac sells other algorithms (formulas; formulae) for specific markets.
 Auto and credit card ("bankcard") score models by the company have their own, equally esoteric numbers: 250 to 900.
 Closer still to a logical 0-1000 scale, the FICO NextGen is 150-950.
+There are score in Canada with a 300-to-900 scale.

-Within the basic FICO score realm, there are new and old versions ("models"), including FICO 8.
+Within the basic FICO score realm, there are new and old versions (of "models"), including those called FICO 8.
+Recently, Fair Isaac mentioned FICO Score 9.